wildonion/gem/README.md

 * ❌ custom error type (`PanelError`) to handle all possible server (actixweb and websocket) and storage (redis and diesel) IO errors in conse panel.

-* 🧑🏻‍💼 game managers can define score based twitter tasks for users, reveal role, collaborate with other admins and share their registered events using conse **ECQ** (Event Collaboration Queue) system and advertise their events via SMS inside the panel
+* 🧑🏻‍💼 game managers (admins) can define score based twitter tasks for users (players), reveal role, collaborate with other admins and share their registered events using conse **ECQ** (Event Collaboration Queue) system and advertise their events via SMS inside the panel

 * 🍪 **cookie** and **JWT** based authentication strategy